Everything you need to know about the American Express British Airways Companion Voucher changes

 If you want to avoid an annual fee in the first year, consider the Preferred Rewards Gold Card.
 The British Airways Premium Plus American Express Card remains the highest-earning Avios card for everyday spending in the U.K., and the Companion Voucher from this card remains as valuable as ever.
-If you are loyal to Avios and put enough spend on a credit card to earn a Companion Voucher each year, it’s still a great card.
+If you’re loyal to Avios and put enough spend on a credit card to earn a Companion Voucher each year, it’s still a great card.

 When is the optimal time to upgrade from the basic card to the premium card?

-If you earn your new Companion Voucher on the premium card after 1 September, you can enjoy the increased Club World availability.
+If you earn your new companion voucher on the premium card after 1 September, you can enjoy the increased Club World availability.

 The changes to British Airways American Express Card from 1 September are not good — there’s no way of sugar-coating it.
-While the spend required to earn the Companion Voucher reduces considerably from £20,000 to £12,000 and there remains no annual fee, the changes to the Companion Voucher means it becomes much less valuable.
+While the spend required to earn the companion voucher reduces considerably from £20,000 to £12,000 and there remains no annual fee, the changes to the companion voucher means it becomes much less valuable.

 The changes to the British Airways American Express Premium Plus Card, meanwhile, are much milder, and arguably make the card slightly better.
-There is a small increase to the annual fee, but you should find it even easier to redeem the Companion Voucher for hundreds or even thousands of pounds value.
+There is a small increase to the annual fee, but you should find it even easier to redeem the companion voucher for hundreds or even thousands of pounds value.